AD Connect software

 In order to initiate synchronizations from your local Active Directory to your USS account(s), you need to enter valid credentials for each USS account(s) you wish to sync with.
 To do so, follow the procedure below:

-- In the Add new account group box, enter Username and Password for your USS account, then click the Add button.
+- In the Add new account group box, enter the API Key Client ID and Client Secret obtained when you added the Active Directory domain connection.
+Alternatively, enter a valid Username and Password for your USS account, then click the Add button.

-The credentials entered will appear as an entry in the listbox:
+The credentials entered will be validated and then appear as an entry in the list:

-The USS AD Connect background service will download the available Local Sync configuration(s) and immediately start synchronizing AD objects, according to the Local Sync configuration defined in the account that you entered the credentials for.
+The AD Connect background service will download the available Local Sync configuration(s) associated with the API or credential and immediately start synchronizing AD objects.

 - If you want to synchronize AD objects for several USS accounts, please repeat the process above to add credentials for additional USS accounts.